Krewe of Endymion: Throws

 Its motto, "Throw Until It Hurts", defines a tradition of being extremely generous with its throws, tossing millions of beads, cups, doubloons and trinkets during its annual parade, held the Saturday before Mardi Gras.

 Parade Theme

 Unlike many other Carnival Krewes, Endymion announces the season theme months prior to Mardi Gras.

 Parade Themes

+Samedi Gras

+Samedi Gras is the Endymion pre-parade block party located between Carrollton and City Park Avenue.
+Samedi Gras begins at noon on parade day.
+The Captain and riding celebrities arrive early and address the crowds and the Endymion Parade begins shortly after.

 Endymion Extravaganza

 The parade is immediately followed with a party called the Endymion Extravaganza.
 It was held from 1974 to 1980 at the now demolished Rivergate Convention Center.
-Since 1981, it has been held in the Mercedes-Benz Superdome, except in 2006 when it was held at the New Orleans Morial Convention Center due to repairs to the Superdome after Hurricane Katrina and also in 2011 due to its final renovations.
-The Krewe returned to the Superdome in 2012.
+Since 1981, it has been held in the Mercedes-Benz Superdome, except in 2006 when it was held at the New Orleans Morial Convention Center due to repairs to the Superdome after Hurricane Katrina; 2011 due to ongoing renovations; and 2023 and 2024 due to extensive renovations in advance of Super Bowl LIX.
+The Krewe is scheduled to return the Extravangza to the Superdome after its March 1, 2025 parade.
 During the 2010s, the Krewe has had over 3000 members and over 20,000 guests at its Extravaganza.